alazaroc/blog-web-code/_posts/2024-10-02-automating-aws-resource-deployment-with-github-actions-and-terraform.md

 > If you include the backend configuration but you have not created the S3 bucket and the DynamoDB table in the first place, you will receive an error in the pipeline execution.
 {: .prompt-danger }

-> Feel free to customize the example, as the focus of this article is on the deployment process, not the specific resource.
-{: .prompt-tip }

-## Step 2: Configure GitHub Actions for Terraform Deployment
+## 3. Step 2: Configure GitHub Actions for Terraform Deployment

 Now that we have the Terraform code, let's set up `GitHub Actions` to automate its deployment.